 Successful Machine Learning …

-… requires a comprehenisve understanding of the data ecosystem and a concerted effort of 7 research-tracks: 1) data integration, 2) learning algorithms, 3) graphs, 4) topology, 5) entropy, 6) visualization, and 7) privacy, data protection, safety and security (see > Conference CD-MAKE):
+… requires a comprehenisve understanding of the data ecosystem and a concerted effort of 7 research-tracks: 1) data integration, 2) learning algorithms, 3) graphs, 4) topology, 5) entropy, 6) visualization, and 7) privacy, data protection, safety, security and ethics (see > Conference CD-MAKE):

 01 TRACK DAT – DATA INTEGRATION

 Motivation for our research: Before we may apply machine learning algorithms to heterogenous and complex data sets we have to work carefully on data integration, data fusion and data mapping and on peforming data pre-processing to avoid the danger of modelling artifacts or to avoid of losing information.
 Data integration in the life sciences is generally a hot topic in the international research community – to date there is no solution on fusing e.g. *omics data with the electronic patient record.

 Our goal: We want to understand the underlying physics of complex, high-dimensional and weakly-structured data sets.

 Keywords: data preprocessing, data fusion, data integration, data mapping, data cleansing, multivariate data, high-dimensional data, complex data, sparse data, heterogeneous data, relevant data, dirty data, noisy data, big data, little data, medical data, biological data, biomedical data, *omics data (e.g. from genomics, proteomics, metabolomics, etc.).